brikis98/yevgeniy-brikman-homepage/_posts/2018-03-14-the-subtle-art-of-not-giving-a-f-ck.md

 * **Happiness isn't about avoiding problems or suffering.** It's about finding problems you enjoy solving.

 * **What pain are you willing to put up with daily?** When you ask someone about their dream job, they always tell you about the outcomes of that job and always ignore the pain you have to go through to get those outcomes.
 For example, many people want to be professional athletes, but would never be willing to put up with hours of intense training every single day, restricted diet, avoiding alcohol, and all the other sacrifices.
-So a better question is not what your dream job is, but what pain you're willing to put up with on a day to day basis?
+So a better question is not what your dream job is, but what pain you're willing to put up with on a day-to-day basis?

 * **Comparing our struggles with others' highlight real.** One of the major downsides of social media is that we are exposed to everyone else's successes—and typically, the ones that are most highlighted are the extreme successes—but not their day-to-day struggles.
 Of course, they all have those struggles, but we never see them.
 So when we have our own day-to-day struggles, we compare them with other people's highlight reel, and feel like there must be something wrong with us.